Missouri senator to contest Biden’s Electoral College win

 A group of Republicans in the Democratic-majority House have already said they will object on Trump’s behalf during the Jan.
 6 count of electoral votes, and they had needed just a single senator to go along with them to force votes in both chambers.

-Without giving specifics or evidence, Hawley said Wednesday he would object because “some states, including notably Pennsylvania,” did not follow their own election laws.
+Without giving specifics or evidence, Hawley said he would object because “some states, including notably Pennsylvania” did not follow their own election laws.
 Lawsuits challenging Biden’s victory in Pennsylvania have been unsuccessful.

 “At the very least, Congress should investigate allegations of voter fraud and adopt measures to secure the integrity of our elections,” Hawley said in a statement.
 He also criticized the way Facebook and Twitter handled content related to the election, characterizing it as an effort to help Biden.